Roasted Red Snapper with Bell Peppers

 - Increase the seasoning if cooking more fish.

-- Increase the seasoning if cooking fish that are firmer and fat such as swordfish and salmon.
+- Increase the seasoning if cooking firmer and fatty fish such as swordfish and salmon.

 - You may want to add more lemon if you want a lemony taste.